Epidemiology of Lung Carcinoma

 Radiofrequency ablation, in which high-frequency electrical current is used to destroy tumor cells, is a technique that can sometimes be used in patients who have small, early-stage tumors or small tumors that have recurred in a previously irradiated chest.
 This procedure may preserve more lung function than open surgery does and, because it is less invasive, may be appropriate for patients who are not candidates for open surgery.

-Immunotherapy harnesses the body's immune system to eliminate the cancer, and is used to treat advanced stage (IV) non-small cell lung cancer if there is high programmed cell death protein 1 (PD-1) or PDL-1 expression (see table Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer Lung carcinoma is the leading cause of cancer-related death worldwide.
-About 85% of cases are related to cigarette smoking.
-Symptoms can include cough, chest discomfort or pain, weight loss... read more ).
+Immunotherapy harnesses the body's immune system to eliminate the cancer, and is used to treat advanced stage (IV) non-small cell lung cancer if there is high programmed cell death protein 1 (PD-1) or PDL-1 expression (see table Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer ).

 SCLC of any stage is typically initially responsive to treatment, but responses are usually short-lived.
 Chemotherapy, with or without radiation therapy, is given depending on the stage of disease.
 In many patients, chemotherapy prolongs survival and improves quality of life enough to warrant its use.
-Surgery generally plays no role in treatment of SCLC, although it may be curative in the rare patient who has a small focal tumor without spread (such as a solitary pulmonary nodule Solitary Pulmonary Nodule A solitary pulmonary nodule is defined as a discrete lesion read more ) who underwent surgical resection before the tumor was identified as SCLC.
+Surgery generally plays no role in treatment of SCLC, although it may be curative in the rare patient who has a small focal tumor without spread (such as a solitary pulmonary nodule Solitary Pulmonary Nodule A solitary pulmonary nodule is defined as a discrete lesion < 3 cm in diameter that is completely surrounded by lung parenchyma (ie, does not touch the hilum, mediastinum, or pleura) and... read more ) who underwent surgical resection before the tumor was identified as SCLC.

 Chemotherapy regimens of etoposide and a platinum compound (either cisplatin or carboplatin) are commonly used, as are other drugs, such as irinotecan, topotecan, vinca alkaloids (vinblastine, vincristine, vinorelbine), alkylating agents (cyclophosphamide, ifosfamide), doxorubicin, taxanes (docetaxel, paclitaxel), and gemcitabine.